hl7au/au-fhir-base/pages/_includes/au-bmi-intro.md

 This profile provides an observation information structure for a patient’s vital sign body mass index (BMI) measurement.

-It has been derived from the core R4 specification [Body Mass Index](http://hl7.org/fhir/StructureDefinition/bmi) vital signs profile.
-Refer to that profile for an outline of its mandatory requirements.
+This profile identifies the additional cardinality, value sets and other constraints that build on [Body Mass Index](http://hl7.org/fhir/StructureDefinition/bmi) for use in an Australian context.

 #### Extensions